Evaluating Search-Based Software Microbenchmark Prioritization: Experimental Study

 \subsubsection{Benchmark Executions and Performance Changes}

-All benchmarks were executed in a controlled environment for a pre-defined number of repetitions, following the performance engineering best practice~\citep{georges:07,maricq:18}. \citet{laaber:21c} used a unified configuration for all the benchmarks, i.e., \num{10} warmup iterations and \num{20} measurement iterations of \num{1}s each.
-In addition, they executed the full suites for \num{3} trials (note that a trial is different from a \gls{jmh} fork, in that it is executed at different points in time and not back-to-back), leading to a total runtime for all the projects, versions, and repetitions of approximately \num{89} days.
+We executed the benchmarks in a controlled environment for a predefined number of repetitions, following the best practice~\citep{georges:07,maricq:18}.
+The executions used a unified configuration for all the benchmarks, i.e., \num{10} warmup iterations and \num{20} measurement iterations of \SI{1}{\second} each.
+In addition, we executed the full suites for \num{3} trials (note that a trial is different from a \gls{jmh} fork, in that it is executed at different points in time and not back-to-back), leading to a total runtime for all the projects, versions, and repetitions of approximately \num{89} days.

-Based on the executions, the performance changes are computed between adjacent versions with a Monte-Carlo technique to estimate the confidence intervals of the ratio of means.
+Based on the executions, the performance changes are computed between adjacent versions with a Monte-Carlo technique to estimate the confidence intervals of the ratio of the means.
 The technique is based on \citet{kalibera:12,kalibera:13} and employs bootstrap~\citep{davison:97} with hierarchical random resampling with replacement~\citep{ren:10} on three levels, i.e., trial, iteration, and benchmark invocation.
 It uses \num{10000} bootstrap iterations~\citep{hesterberg:15} and a confidence level of \num{99}\%.
-For this, they used the \tool{pa} tool available on GitHub~\citep{laaber:22:pa} and Zenodo~\citep{laaber:22:pa-v0.1.0-zenodo}.
+For this, we used the \tool{pa} tool~\citep{laaber:pa-v0.1.0-zenodo}.

-The performance changes serve two purposes: \begin{inparaenum} \item they are one of the three objectives (median across previous versions) and \item they are used to calculate the effectiveness of the search-based technique (in the current version). \end{inparaenum}